microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/useUnknownInCatchVariables.md

 }
 ```

-This pattern ensures that error handling code becomes more comprehensive because you cannot guarantee that the object being thrown _is_ a Error subclass ahead of time.
-With the flag `useUnknownInCatchVariables` enabled, then you do not need the additional syntax (`: unknown`) nor a linter rule to try enforce this behavior.
+This pattern ensures that error handling code becomes more comprehensive because you cannot guarantee that the object being thrown _is_ an Error subclass ahead of time.
+With the flag `useUnknownInCatchVariables` enabled, you do not need the additional syntax (`: unknown`) nor a linter rule to try enforce this behavior.